Mazid2003/Machine-Learning-Trainee-Program/Day-10/Readme.md

 Where:

-y^: Predicted Value
+- y^: Predicted Value

-x: Input feature
+- x: Input feature

-𝛽0: Intercept(bias)
+- 𝛽0: Intercept(bias)

-𝛽1: coefficient(slope/weight)
+- 𝛽1: coefficient(slope/weight)

+🔍 The model learns the optimal values of 𝛽0 and 𝛽1 that minimize prediction error using a cost function like Mean Squared Error (MSE).

+**🧮 Multiple Linear Regression (Multiple Features)**

+If more than one input feature is involved:

+**y^ = β0 + β1x1 + β2x2 +…+ βnxn**

+This represents a hyperplane in n-dimensional space.Each 𝛽𝑖 represents the weight or impact of the corresponding feature 𝑥𝑖 on the prediction.

+**📘 Interpretation**

+Each coefficient (𝛽𝑖) indicates how much the output changes with a one-unit change in that feature, assuming all others are constant.

+Linear regression is both predictive and interpretable, making it useful for business forecasting and decision-making.

 ## 🧪 Hands-On Implementation: